 Adjacent to the basilica is Gelarto Rosa, a popular jaunt in Budapest doling out flower-shaped gelato.

-Always freshly made on-premise with the finest ingredients, Gelarto Rosa is definitely worth a try if you are in the vicinity.
+Always freshly made on-premise, Gelarto Rosa is definitely worth a try if you are in the vicinity.
 And since its right next to the famed St. Stephen, you’ll more likely than not be in the area!

 Working our way inwards, the flavors (layers of petals?) are hazelnut, raspberry, and basil lime.
-I made the amateur mistake of combining creamy flavors in the same cone as sorbet-like ones (the two fruit flavors), so the end result was my rose didn’t taste as good as it looked.
+I made the amateur mistake of combining creamy flavors in the same cone as sorbet, so my rose didn’t taste as good as it looked.
 But regardless, a great sweet treat for a hot summer day - can you tell the edges were melting under the hot sun as I tried to capture the perfect picture?

-Day 2: Breakfast at new york cafe, Danube promenade, hungarian parliament tour, early dinner at kispiac bistro, citadel, traditional folk performance
+Day 2: Breakfast at new york cafe, Danube promenade, hungarian parliament tour, early dinner at kispiac bistro, citadella, traditional folk performance

 new york cafe